tiambehooper/tiy-homework-command-line-practice/README.md

 Confirm that the `tiy-homework-command-line-practice` directory exists and navigate into it.

 The project you cloned uses a tool called Gradle that you haven't been introduced to yet.
 We can use Gradle to test run and test this project at any time.
-Go ahead and test the project by running `gradle test`.
+Go ahead and test the project by running `gradle test --info`.
 You should see the output similar to this:

 > $ gradle test<br />
 > :compileJava UP-TO-DATE<br />